Isaac R. Trimble: Postbellum life and heritage

 After the war, Trimble, equipped with an artificial leg, returned to Baltimore, Maryland, to resume his engineering work.
 He died in Baltimore and is buried there in Green Mount Cemetery, arguably the most famous Maryland resident who fought for the Confederacy.

-In 1849, Trimble built Baltimore's historic President Street Station, the oldest big city train station in America; it was restored in 1997 to serve as the Baltimore Civil War Museum.
+In 1997, Baltimore's President Street Station, which Trimble had built in 1849, was restored to serve as the Baltimore Civil War Museum.

 In popular media

 Isaac Trimble was played by actor W. Morgan Sheppard in the movies Gettysburg and Gods and Generals.